-The provisions of this TO apply to all maintenance activities within the Air Force.
-TO 00-20-2, Maintenance Data Documentation and TO 00-20-14, Air Force Metrology and Calibration Program contain procedures for Precision Measurement, Equipment Laboratory (PMEL) managed Test, Measurement, and Diagnostic Equipment (TMDE).
-Major Commands will ensure off-base units or dispersed operating locations provide repair cycle data to the supporting Logistics Readiness Squadron (LRS) unit.
+The provisions of this TO apply to all maintenance activities within the Air Force and USSF.
+TO 00-20-2, Maintenance Data Documentation and TO 00-20-14, Air Force Metrology and Calibration Program contain procedures for Precision Measurement Equipment Laboratory (PMEL) managed Test, Measurement, and Diagnostic Equipment (TMDE).
+Major Commands (MAJCOMS) and Field Commands (FLDCOM's) will ensure off-base and terrestrial units or dispersed operating locations provide repair cycle data to the supporting Logistics Readiness Squadron (LRS) unit.

-When considered a better method, and computer capability exists, Major Commands may direct the use of automated data systems in lieu of the requirements outlined in this TO.
+When considered a better method, and computer capability exists, MAJCOMS may direct the use of automated data systems in lieu of the requirements outlined in this TO.
 This does not negate the required entries on forms forwarded with equipment/components.